yesdevnull/iStat-for-Status-Board/README.md

 * cpu_day : CPU usage for the day

 ## Alert!
-This has been tested on OS X Server 10.8.3 with the default PHP runtime environment with iStat Server 2.12
+This has been tested on Mac OS X 10.8.3 with the default PHP runtime environment with iStat Server 2.12